rfo909/RForth/README.md

 -------------------
 Strings are stored in buffers, up to 255 bytes of length.
 The first byte is the length.

-This is also the case for the &CompileBuf and &NextWord buffers, which are used by the colon compiler, and are available for other uses at runtime.
+This is also the case for the &CompileBuf, &NextWord and &LVBuf buffers, which are used by the colon compiler, and are available for other uses at runtime.
+The notation for addresses is the same as used in ACode, but those available for Forth are explicitly defined in the Dictionary.

 String literals are written in two ways in RFOrth, using single or double quotes; the difference is that with double quites, the underscore character get replaced by space.